Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Application to Privacy-Preserving FL

-\textbf{Training to Convergence.} We next compare the total training time and network traffic of THE-, CDKS-, and SMHE-based PPFL models until convergence is reached.
+\textbf{Training to Convergence.} We next compare the total training time and network traffic of different PPFL models until convergence is reached.
 The number of clients is set to $10$.
 Due to the exceedingly high time and communication costs involved in the full training process, we simulate federated learning locally until convergence and estimate the total training time and communication cost based on the bandwidth and iteration counts.
 Table~\ref{tab:comp_effcy} presents the estimated results for both FCN and AlexNet models, from which we can observe that (1) All PPFL models using SMHE, CDKS, and THE achieve high prediction accuracy, exceeding $97\%$ on FCN and around $74\%$ on AlexNet.
-(2) For the FCN model, SMHE achieves comparable accuracy ($97.90\%$) to the plaintext baseline ($97.94\%$), with only slightly more training epochs ($35$ vs. $34$).
-It incurs $6.22$ hours of training time and $41.40$ GB network traffic, which are less than $2\times$ that of THE and CDKS.
-(3) For the more complex AlexNet model, SMHE also reaches similar accuracy to the plaintext case ($73.84\%$ vs. $74.01\%$) with slightly fewer epochs.
-However, it requires $232.49$ hours and $1397.31$ GB of traffic, which are less than $1.8\times$ of THE and CDKS.
+(2) For both the FCN and AlexNet models, SMHE achieves comparable accuracy to the plaintext baseline ($97.90\%$ vs. $97.94\%$ for FCN and $73.84\%$ vs. $74.01\%$ for AlexNet) and it incurs $6.22$/$232.49$ hours of training time and $41.40$/$1397.31$ GB network traffic for FCN/AlexNet, which are less than $2\times$ that of THE and CDKS.
 Overall, compared with THE and CDKS, the SMHE-based PPFL models introduce only a modest increase in training time and communication cost (less than $2\times$) while ensuring stronger security guarantees and offering better dynamism, making it a practical and secure choice for PPFL applications.